 Locate hotels beyond our evacuation area that allows pets.
 Our evacuation area is North Augusta, so plan to drive to a location beyond North Augusta.
 Make sure you have your pet’s medical records and that his/her shots are up to date.

 #7 Trim Your Trees

 Do you have tree branches touching your house or condo?
 Do you have dead trees on your property?
 It’s time to clean up the yard, remove dead trees that could become projectiles in a major windstorm, and trim back any branches that could be a danger to your home.

 Remember, if you are removing branches or a damaged tree, first check with Adrea Hughes at the SIPOA office and complete the necessary paperwork.
 Click here to review the policies regarding tree removal/trimming which can be found in Appendix L, Tree and Natural Vegetation Preservation/Removal Policy.
-Click here to review Appendix R, tree Trimming/Pruning Guidelines.
+Click here to review Appendix R, Tree Trimming/Pruning Guidelines.

 (photo credit: https://stock.adobe.com)